-Environmental Protection (Water) Policy 2009 (EPP Water) aims to protect the quality of Queensland waters (fresh, estuarine and coastal/marine), while allowing for ecologically sustainable development.
-The EPP Water is subordinate legislation to the Queensland Environmental Protection Act 1994.
+The Environmental Protection (Water and Wetland Biodiversity) Policy 2019 (EPP Water and Wetland Biodiversity) aims to protect the quality of Queensland waters (fresh, estuarine and coastal/marine), while allowing for ecologically sustainable development.
+The EPP Water and Wetland Biodiversity is subordinate legislation to the Queensland Environmental Protection Act 1994.

-The EPP Water provides the framework for establishing local environmental values, management goals and water quality objectives for Queensland waters, which, once finalised are included in schedule 1 of the EPP Water.
+The EPP Water and Wetland Biodiversity provides the framework for establishing local environmental values, management goals and water quality objectives for Queensland waters, which, once finalised are included in schedule 1 of the EPP Water and Wetland Biodiversity.
 The Department of Environment and Science in collaboration with science providers, regional natural resource management (NRM) bodies, government, industry and other stakeholders, has been progressively developing these for Queensland waters.

-EPP Water Schedule 1 environmental values and water quality objectives are available from the Department of Environment and Science.
+EPP Water and Wetland Biodiversity - Schedule 1 environmental values and water quality objectives are available from the Department of Environment and Science.
 It includes documents and mapping listed by region.
 Schedule 1 environmental values and water quality objectives are considered by planners and managers when making decisions that may impact Queensland waters.

 The department has also prepared a water monitoring and sampling manual outlining Queensland protocols for sampling design, physico-chemical assessment, biological assessment and data handling.

 Report cards based on water quality monitoring and other aquatic assessments have been prepared across various Queensland regions to document trends in waterway health.
 Further information on water quality and ecosystem health monitoring, initiatives to protect and manage Great Barrier Reef waters, and the processes for regulating environmentally relevant activities is in ‘Environment land and water'.